Mikejo5000/vsts-docs-pr/docs/marketplace/trust.md

 ## Marketplace Certified
 Marketplace Certified program is designed to help you acquire extensions with confidence.
 Publishers with the Marketplace Certified badge imply that the pubisher has met the benchmarks of being a good publisher in Marketplace.
 Marketplace assigns the badge to a publisher after carefully reviewing the publisher across various parameters:
-* their Marketplace presence
-* install count for their extensions
+* Install count for their extensions
-* privacy policy
+* Privacy policy
-* licensing policy
+* Licensing policy
-* support policy
+* Support policy
 * Q&A responsiveness
-* ratings for their extensions
+* Ratings & Review for their extensions
+* Marketplace presence

 You can expect timely support and great customer experineces when acquiring an extension from a certified publisher.
 Check out the [offerings from our certified publishers](https://marketplace.visualstudio.com/search?target=VSTS&category=All%20categories&sortBy=Downloads).